 The now thriving Anglican Churches of Mozambique and Angola have early beginnings dating back to 1906.
 The Charity was constituted by an original Deed of Trust in 1923 as the Lebombo Association though the organisation had previously existed without charitable status since at least 1906.
-With the creation of the new Diocese of Niassa the Association changed its name to The Lebombo and Niassa Association and with the recognition of the Anglican Church in Angola the name was changed to the current version.

 The Diocese of Lebombo started in southern Mozambique in the late 19th century.
 Men had gone to the goldfields of Johannesburg for work, had become Anglican Christians and wanted the church to continue to minister to them when they returned to their homes particularly in southern Mozambique.